Live Better. Love Better. Work Better.

 Steven Losardo, MA, believes that self-care is a proactive discipline.
 He has created a Relapse Plan to help him to practice self-care.

 “I put a plan together and adjust it over the years.
 This requires discipline, but also grace when I do not stick to the plan.
-So I do not end up shaming myself for failure, but also not allowing that part of myself that gets me disciplined to take over either.
+So I do not end up shaming myself for failure, nor do I allow that part of myself that gets me disciplined to take over either.
 Discipline with flexibility can bring freedom and be a part of a self-care plan.”

 Would you benefit from any of these self-care methods used by professional therapists?
 Give them a try!

 If you need help to promote your self-care or you’re unsure where to start, you might benefit from working with a counselor.
 All of the therapists mentioned in this blog are accepting new clients.
-Contact Symmetry Counseling at 312-578-9990 to schedule an appointment.
+Contact us at 312-578-9990 to schedule an appointment.

 Symmetry Counseling Recent News Image 4